mirzarizky/mirzarizky/content/about.md

 When I'm not doing my code, I enjoy watching anime, TV-series, K-drama, and listening to podcast.

 This website is built using NuxtJS and TailwindCSS.
-Hosted on Netlify, an all-in-one platform that makes hosting static websites as well as other modern web projects incredibly easy.
+Hosted on Vercel.